uv-genai/llm-setonix/setup.md

 `llama-cli -m gemma3-4b.gguf`

 Optionally quantise the model to reduce the size using `llama-quantize`.

+## Limitations of gfx90a architecture

+The AMD MI250 GPUs do not support natively 4 and 6 bit types and therefore it is not possible to use the quantised models, attempts to do so will result in the following warning:

+`load_tensors: tensor 'token_embd.weight' (q4_K) (and 0 others) cannot be used with preferred buffer type ROCm_Host, using CPU instead`

+gfx942 and above is required to make use of the smaller quantised models.

 ## WARNING: Incompatibilities between llama.cpp and ollama